arandall/meross/doc/protocol.md

 #### Appliance.System.Report

 Used to report data back to Meross.
-I haven't seen this used by an Appliance with the exception of this example.
+I haven't seen this used by an Appliance except for this `timestamp` example.

 Method: `PUSH`